wwd9135/Learning-path/Blogs/Week3.md

 1. What I built: Python CLI tool 2.0:

 I designed an improved version of my CLI tool, the aim here was to enhance structure, bringing in README.md, src/ output folders/ modules & classes to ensure cleaner code.
-I implemented logging too to ensure more granular control of error messages, naturally this wasn't of much intrinsic value because of the function of this project, applying very simple filtering against a file to parse and extract data, as long as input is filtered correctly and the user enters a working file path, then the rest of the program will function there's no room for error really.
+I implemented logging too to ensure more granular control of error messages, naturally this wasn't of much intrinsic value because of the function of this project, applying very simple filtering against a file to parse and extract data.

+As long as input is filtered correctly and the user enters a working file path, then the rest of the program will function there's no room for error really.
 However, I intend to implement logging to more complex security scripts etc so the skills learned weren't in vain.

 • Why did you introduce classes?